 Step 4: Assemble Frame

 Download and 3D print the enclosure parts here.
-There are seven parts: left-side panel bracket, right-side panel bracket, controller sled, terminal block sled, battery holder, left-side cover, and right-side cover.
+There are eight parts: left-side panel bracket, right-side panel bracket, controller sled, terminal block sled, boost converter sled, battery holder, left-side cover, and right-side cover.
 Print with at least 40% infill for strength, except for the cover which can be printed with 10% infill.

 Some of the parts print best with customized supports.
 If you are using Cura, use the "support blocker" feature.
 Here are the support recommendations for each part: